 - It helps to create a 'den' for security.
 When a puppy or dog is in what they perceive to be a den (large enough to move around but not so small as to feel claustrophobic) this offers a sense of comfort.
 Having a nice, quality bed within a playpen enclosure (or gated area) offers a place to nest and feel safe.

 And of course, this also limits where they can go to the bathroom.

 Think of the playpen as having 4 sections: 1) bed 2) toys area 3) food and water and 4) pee pads.

-Since a dog will not soil his own belongings, if this only leaves the pee pads as the place that a Shih Tzu will go to the bathroom when in his pen.
+Since a dog will rarely soil his own belongings, this only leaves the pee pads as the place that a Shih Tzu will go to the bathroom when in his pen.

 3) For a safe place to be when not supervised